* This is the Professional Version. *

 Tumor-infiltrating lymphocytes (TILs) may have greater tumoricidal activity than LAK cells.
 These cells are grown in culture in a manner similar to LAK cells.
 However, the progenitor cells consist of T cells that are isolated from resected tumor tissue.
 This process theoretically provides a line of T cells that has greater tumor specificity than those obtained from the bloodstream.
 Recent clinical studies have shown highly promising results.

-Concomitant use of interferon enhances the expression of major histocompatibility complex (MHC) antigens and tumor-associated antigens (TAAs) on tumor cells, thereby augmenting the killing of tumor cells by the infused effector cells.
+Concomitant use of interferon enhances the expression of major histocompatibility complex (MHC) antigens and TAAs on tumor cells, thereby augmenting the killing of tumor cells by the infused effector cells.

 Administration of exogenous antibodies constitutes passive humoral immunotherapy.
 Antilymphocyte serum has been used in the treatment of chronic lymphocytic leukemia and in T-cell and B-cell lymphomas, resulting in temporary decreases in lymphocyte counts or lymph node size.